 The findings brought about calls to roll out the scheme extra widely.
 Professor Neil Kenny, languages lead on the British Academy, the national body for the humanities and social sciences, said: “These heartening consequences show the success of the pioneering Modern Languages Student Mentoring scheme in Wales is not a one-off.
 It may be replicated elsewhere.
 At a time when the take-up of languages at GCSE is alarmingly low in many areas, this is that rare issue: an intervention that makes a clear distinction.
 What wishes to take place subsequent is for this model to be rolled out on a countrywide scale, with the guide of universities and the Department for Education.

-“Languages are vital for younger human beings’ futures – for his or her social mobility, their abilties, their productiveness, and their intercultural information in a globalized global.
+“Languages are vital for younger human beings’ futures – for their social mobility, their abilties, their productiveness, and their intercultural information in a globalized global.
 Now extra than ever, the UK wishes languages to enhance change, soft power, diplomacy, and social concord.
-But language gaining knowledge of is in decline at almost each life stage and in lots of contexts.
+But language gaining knowledge of is in decline at almost each life stage and lots of contexts.
 That’s why the British Academy is asking for a joined-up countrywide method for languages.”

 Jennie Skitt, modern foreign languages challenge leader at Stocksbridge excessive school in Sheffield, stated the program turned into “something completely different to whatever we’ve ever done earlier than at Stocksbridge.”